Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 The change in physical location also brought some staffing changes.
 Marc Carlson, Sonail Arora and Paul Shannon left the project at the end of August.
-All were instrumental in the design and implementation of AnnotationHub (and annotations in general), tools for biological network analysis, educational material and many other areas.
+All were instrumental in the design and implementation of [AnnotationHub][AH] (and annotations in general), tools for biological network analysis, educational material and many other areas.
 A big thanks to them for their many contributions.

 In Buffalo we are pleased to welcome new team members Jim Java and Brian Long.